KhronosGroup/Vulkan-Samples/docs/pull_request_template.md

 - [ ] Any dependent assets have been merged and published in downstream modules
 - [ ] For new samples, I have added a paragraph with a summary to the appropriate chapter in the [samples readme](./../samples/README.md)
 - [ ] For new samples, I have added a tutorial README.md file to guide users through what they need to know to implement code using this feature.
 For example, see [conditional_rendering](./../samples/extensions/conditional_rendering)
+- [ ] For new samples, I have added a link to the [Antora navigation](./../antora/modules/ROOT/nav.adoc) so that the sample will be listed at the Vulkan documentation site